-The emphasis on physical training for softball is dependent on the philosophy of the coaching staff and available resources.
-What many do not understand though is that you do not need to be at the fitness centre to implement strength training into your program.
-All you need is to do some research to be creative and include physical training in practice designs to make your athletes stronger and to help prevent injury to their ligaments and tendons.
+The emphasis on softball strength training in practice is dependent on the philosophy of the coaching staff and available resources.
+What many do not understand though is that you do not need to be at the fitness center to implement softball strength training in practice plans during your program.
+All you need is to do some research to be creative in your practice designs to make your athletes stronger and to help prevent injury to their ligaments and tendons.

 Every practice includes a warm up.
 The warm up should be dynamic which means moving with a gradual increase of the intensity of that movement.
 This is a great time to incorporate strength exercises depending on the planned content of the practice.
 If you are working with technical or tactical skills that are being introduced and maybe solidified, it would be a better idea to incorporate strength training after the practice as a part of the cool down. this will not only prevent fatigue from inhibiting learning but it will also increase the benefits because the players are fatigued to some degree from the practice activities.

 If you are working with skills that your athletes already know then it is not a bad idea to incorporate strength training as a part of your warm up and during your practice to incorporate some level of stress on the body.
 Being somewhat tired when executing skills in a practice can be closer to game like simulations, enhancing the athletes ability to perform under stress during competition as their body and mind will have adapted to some degree.